smart-edge-open/specs/doc/core-network/openness_ngc.md

 The following section outlines the various deployment scenarios in 5G:

-1. The edge-node hosts the edge-applications and is co-located with Base Station and UPF:
+1. The edge node hosts the edge-applications and is co-located with Base Station and UPF:
 ![RAN,UPF and MEC co-located at Edge](ngc-images/5g_edge_deployment_scenario1.png)

-2. The edge-node hosts the edge-applications and is co-located with local UPF:
+2. The edge node hosts the edge-applications and is co-located with local UPF:
 ![UPF and MEC co-located at Edge](ngc-images/5g_edge_deployment_scenario2.png)

-3. The edge-node hosts the edge-applications and is co-located at Regional-Office:
+3. The edge node hosts the edge-applications and is co-located at Regional-Office:
 ![UPF and MEC co-located at Regional Office](ngc-images/5g_edge_deployment_scenario3.png)

 There may be other edge deployment scenarios in addition to those highlighted above, however, they are not the focus of this document.

-In all of the above scenarios, the UPF will have a dedicated N6 interface associated with each edge-node hosting multiple applications.
-In some cases, the UPF may have multiple logical N6 interfaces (one for each application) associated with the edge-node.
+In all of the above scenarios, the UPF will have a dedicated N6 interface associated with each edge node hosting multiple applications.
+In some cases, the UPF may have multiple logical N6 interfaces (one for each application) associated with the edge node.

 ### Application Traffic steering in 5G towards Edge